University of California Series in Jewish History and Cultures

 Series Editors and Editorial Board

-David N. Myers (UCLA/CJH) is President and CEO of the Center for Jewish History in New York City and is the Professor of History and holder of the Sady and Ludwig Kahn Chair in Jewish History at UCLA.
+David N. Myers (UCLA) is Sady and Ludwig Kahn Chair in Jewish History, the Director of Luskin Center for History and Policy, and Professor of History.
 His books include Re-Inventing the Jewish Past: European Jewish Intellectuals and the Zionist Return to History (New York: Oxford, 1995), Resisting History: Historicism and its Discontents in German-Jewish Thought (Princeton, 2003), Between Jew and Arab: The Lost Voice of Simon Rawidowicz (Brandeis University Press, 2008), Jewish History: Very Short Introduction (New York: Oxford, 2017), and the forthcoming The Stakes of History: On the Use and Abuse of Jewish History for Life (Yale).

-Todd Presner is Professor of Germanic Languages and Comparative Literature at UCLA, where he is also the Sady and Ludwig Kahn Director of the Alan D. Leve Center for Jewish Studies and Chair of the Digital Humanities Program.
+Todd Presner (UCLA) is Michael and Irene Ross Chair in Yiddish and Jewish Studies, Professor of German Languages and Comparative Literature, Associate Dean of Digital Innovation, and Adviser to the Vice Chancellor of Research for Humanities, Arts, and Social Sciences.
 His books include: Probing the Ethics of Holocaust Culture, eds.
 Wulf Kansteiner, Claudio Fogu, and Todd Presner (Harvard University Press, 2016); HyperCities: Thick Mapping in the Digital Humanities (Harvard University Press, 2014); Digital_Humanities, with Anne Burdick, Johanna Drucker, Peter Lunenfeld, and Jeffrey Schnapp; Mobile Modernity: Germans, Jews, Trains (Columbia University Press, 2007); and Muscular Judaism: The Jewish Body and the Politics of Regeneration (Routledge Press, 2007).